 After the games, all the participants go to Dhobi Talao for a bath.
 They are then fed by some families.

-Culture of Chikal Kalo
+The culture of Chikal Kalo

 I was there at the festival from the beginning until the end.
 While all the men messed around in mud, all the women stood around and watched.
 Children played in their own groups.
 There was so much ‘Masti’ but not an iota of misbehavior.
 With women like me jumping around to click, not for a minute, we felt we are not safe.
 Everyone enjoyed in their own way – some in the mud and while others watching them.
-There was such an endearing sense of community and an aura of fun filled happiness.
+There was such an endearing sense of community and an aura of fun-filled happiness.

 Video of Chikal Kalo Festival, Goa

 Watch this video of Chikal Kalo, we managed to capture during the event in 2016.

 I wondered if small is beautiful is at play or this is how our cultures are till they are spoilt by brutal commercialization.
 In fact, I heard someone say sponsors and I could imagine brand banners all around taking away the beauty of the festival.
 Let me say, I feel blessed that I could enjoy this festival before it got bitten by commercialized.